Generic Name: hydrocodone and ibuprofen (HYE-droe-KOE-done & EYE-bue-PROE-fen)

 Use Vicoprofen as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Vicoprofen comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Vicoprofen refilled.

 - Take Vicoprofen by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - If you miss a dose of Vicoprofen and you are taking it regularly, take it as soon as possible.
-If several hours have passed or if it is nearing time for the next dose, do not double the dose to catch up, unless advised by your health care provider.
+If it is nearing time for the next dose, do not double the dose to catch up, unless advised to do so by your health care provider.
 Do not take 2 doses at once.